oconnor663/jacko.io/posts/async_io.md

 }
 ```

-On the reading side `Ok(0)` means end-of-file, but otherwise this is similar to
+`Ok(0)` means end-of-file for a read, but otherwise this is similar to
+`write_all` above.[^println]

-`write_all` above.
-We're cheating a bit by assuming that printing doesn't
+[^println]: We're cheating a little bit by assuming that printing doesn't
-block, but that's not so bad.
+    block, but that's not really any different from using `println!` in an
+    async function, which we've been doing the whole time.
+Realistically,
+    programs that write enough to stdout to fill their pipe buffer (`tar` or
+    `gzip` for example) can't make progress when their output is blocked
+    anyway, and it's common to ignore this.

 The other async building block we need for our client is `connect`, but that
 turns out to be much more difficult, for two reasons.
 First,
 `TcpStream::connect` creates a new stream, and there's no way for us to call
 `set_nonblocking` on that stream before `connect` talks to the
 network.[^socket2] Second, `connect` can include a DNS lookup, and async DNS is
-a whole can of worms.[^dns] So we're going to cheat again and just assume that
+a whole can of worms.[^dns] So we're going to cheat and just assume that
 `connect` doesn't block.[^huge_cheat]

 [^socket2]: We would need to solve this with the [`socket2`] crate, which